cloud-ark/kubeplus/details.rst

 CRD annotations
 -----------------

-In order to build and maintain Custom Resource relationship graph, KubePlus expects CRD packages to be updated with annotations as described below.
+In order to build and maintain Custom Resource relationship graph, KubePlus expects CRD packages to be updated with annotations described below.

 .. code-block:: bash

    resource/usage

 The 'usage' annotation is used to define usage information for a Custom Resource.
-The value for 'usage' annotation is the name of the ConfigMap that stores the usage information.
+The value of 'usage' annotation is the name of the ConfigMap that stores the usage information.

 .. code-block:: bash